beshu-tech/readonlyrest-docs/elasticsearch.md

 **Whitelist mode**

-Specifies which fields should be allowed explicitly (other fields from mapping become not allowed implicitly) :
+Specifies which fields should be allowed explicitly (other fields from mapping become not allowed implicitly).
+Example:

 `fields: ["allowed_fields_prefix_*", "_*", "allowed_field.nested_field.text"]`